What is cutaneous squamous cell carcinoma?

-Compared to skin of colour, cutaneous SCC incidence rates in white skinned people show a significantly stronger correlation with geographic location .
-For instance, Australia and New Zealand, which share similar latitude, have the highest reported incidence of cutaneous SCC in the world, with reports of 228–1332 and 124–598 cases per 100,000 for Australia and New Zealand respectively in the mid-1990s [3,8].
-In comparison, incidence rates in Europe were 9–28.9 per 100,000 [3,8].
+When compared to skin of colour, the cutaneous SCC incidence rates in white-skinned people show a significantly stronger correlation with geographic location .
+For instance, Australia and New Zealand, which share a similar latitude, have the highest reported incidence of cutaneous SCC in the world, with reports of 228–1332 and 124–598 cases per 100,000 for Australia and New Zealand, respectively, in the mid-1990s [3,8].
+In comparison, incidence rates in Europe were 9–28.9 per 100,000 in the population [3,8].

 Risk factors for cutaneous SCC

 Cutaneous SCC is more common in individuals with :

 - Previous SCC, basal cell carcinoma, or melanoma

 - A positive smoking status